MischiefMaker/ares-inkling-plugin/README.md

 Once the website has redeployed, the tab should appear on the profile.

 ## CharGen (optional)
-To add Gifts to chargen, you'll need to do the following:
+To add Inklings to chargen, you'll need to do the following:

 Open ares-webportal/app/templates/components/chargen-custom-tabs.hbs and add: